 Don’t hang wet clothes in your bedroom

 If you hang your laundry indoors, find other areas within your home rather than hanging all of them inside your bedroom.
 An area that is warm and moist is the perfect tract for mold.
-This way, you won’t put your mattress in danger of mold growth and your bedroom and mattress won’t get a foul odor.
+This way, you won’t put your mattress in danger of mold growth and your bedroom won’t get a foul odor.
 This tip might not involve a mattress directly, but putting damp clothes within the same stuffy room as your mattress can spell trouble over time, so ensure to avoid it generally.

 What can you do to save a water-damaged mattress?